Skip to Main Content

 Create CubeFS User

-- Create a CubeFS user and obtain the AccessKey and Secret AccessKey information.
+• Create a CubeFS user and retrieve the AccessKey and Secret AccessKey information.

 CubeFS supports multiple creation methods.
-For example, you can create users through AWS SDK [7] or via HTTP requests.
-Here, we will demonstrate how to create a user through an HTTP request:
+For instance, you can create via the AWS SDK [7] or using HTTP requests.
+Here, we will demonstrate the creation method via HTTP requests:

 curl -H "Content-Type:application/json" -X POST --data '{"id":"automq","pwd":"12345","type":2}' "http://172.16.1.101:17010/user/create"